Patrice-1/python-code-challenge-1/README.md

 ### Prerequisites

--Python or Python3
--Any text editor preferably Visual Studio
+-Python or Python3 and any text editor preferably Visual Studio